tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Ciphers with a strength less than 112 bits MUST NOT be offered or negotiated for any version of TLS for any reason.

+The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in {{RFC7568}}, and MUST NOT be negotiated for any reason.

 The security of SSL 2.0 {{SSL2}} is considered insufficient for the reasons enumerated in {{RFC6176}}, and MUST NOT be negotiated for any reason.